sajanagracemathew/erto/README.md

 # License

-<pre><code>Hand Gesture Recognition project is free software: you can redistribute it and/or modify
+<pre><code>e-RTO project is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.